AlibabaCloudDocs/vod/intl.en-US/Upload SDK/Upload from servers/Upload SDK for Java.md

             //request.setSlowRequestsThreshold(300000L);
             /* Optional.
 Specify whether to apply the default watermark.
 You can specify whether to apply the default watermark based on the template group configuration. */
             //request.setIsShowWaterMark(true);
             /* Optional.
 Customize the callback configuration for event notifications.
-For more information about the parameters, see Request parameters at https://help.aliyun.com/document_detail/86952.html#UserData. */
+For more information about the parameters, see [Request parameters](Request parameterst1235674.dita#topic3527/section_6fg_qll_v3w) */
             // request.setUserData("{\"Extend\":{\"test\":\"www\",\"localId\":\"xxxx\"},\"MessageCallback\":{\"CallbackURL\":\"http://test.test.com\"}}");

             /* Optional.
 Specify the category ID of the video. */